theIDinside/cxwman/README.md

 Simple stuff to begin with.

 ### IPC
-IPC will be implemented using Linux's awesome message queues.
+IPC will be implemented using Linux's awesome payload queues.
 The reason why I won't use sockets or other things here, is because it seems unnecessarily complex for what I actually need to achieve.
-Using message queues, we also get thread safety built in, another huge perk.
+Using payload queues, we also get thread safety built in, another huge perk.

 ## Todo's implementation details